Dr Fernanda Gallo

 Teaching

-I lecture and supervise for the History Tripos Part 1 papers 17 and 18 in Modern European History, the new Tripos paper O8 Modern Europe, 1789-1914, and papers 19 and 20 on History of Political thought.
+I lecture and supervise for the History Tripos Part 1 papers papers O8 Modern Europe, 1789-1914, and the History of Political thought papers T1 and T2.

 For Part 2, I teach the Specified Subject "Rethinking Europe from the Mediterranean Shores, 1796-1914".
 I also teach the MPhil Option "The Modern Mediterranean"

-I welcome MPhil and PhD dissertations on Modern Italian and Mediterranean intellectual and political history
+I welcome undergraduate, MPhil and PhD dissertations on Modern Italian and Mediterranean intellectual and political history

 Contact